Codo Academy / For Engineering Leaders

 Who runs it

-Five years embedded with engineering teams, shipping systems that have to keep working after the launch.
-Architecture, CI, observability: the parts that decide whether code is safe in production.
-Generated code needs more of that work, not less.
-Codo Academy is how we hand our engineering loop over to your team.
+Five years embedded with engineering teams, shipping systems that have to keep working after launch.
+The cohort focuses on the parts that decide whether agentic backend work is safe to own: architecture, CI, observability, reviews, and operational judgment.

 Common questions